 Skip to Main Content

-Any use of Library public access computers or any mobile device or laptop using the Library wireless network will comply with the following standards:
+Every user of any Library public computer or any personal device or laptop using the College’s wireless network will comply with the following standards:

 The checkout period for all circulating material is two weeks with a maximum of two renewals, as long as the item is not on hold for another patron.

 A maximum of 10 items may be checked out by OCCC students.

 A maximum of 5 items may be checked out by Courtesy Card and OK-Share patrons.

 No more than 5 items on any one subject may be checked out at once.

 Test review books in the circulating collection (i.e. - GED, SAT, MCAT) may be checked out for a period of two weeks with a one-book limit.

 If you would like to check out an item that is already checked out, you may place a hold on the item through the Library catalog by selecting the "Place Hold" option on the item's record.
 You will be notified by email and phone once the item has arrived.